 Use the Details tab of the configuration to start off by naming the draft which will be created, then fill out the Party and Signee details:

-You can add more Signees to one party which will allow you to sign the draft with multiple signees from one party.
+- You can add more Signees to one party, allowing you to sign the draft with multiple signees from one party.

 How do I utilize the Details tab to use Party or Signee variables in my automation?